-In 2018, the Marvel Cinematic Universe finally delivered on something fans had long been waiting for: A feature film with a solo Black superhero.
+In 2018, the Marvel Cinematic Universe finally delivered on something fans had been waiting a long time for: A feature film with a solo Black superhero.

 Black Panther introduced viewers to the stunning world of Wakanda, a fictional African country with incredible technological advancements, and to T’Challa, a young man stepping into his role as king and taking up the mantle of the Black Panther title from his late father.